 If you consider that towards the end of the 1960s China was still an emerging country with only little production, it is astonishing how quickly the country was able to rise.
 If you look at various statistics, you can see that the former “second world country” now produces the largest percentage of shoes in the world.
 Compared to mobile phones, however, shoe production is still low.
 75 percent of the items sold worldwide are made in China.
 Even the waterbed production continues to increase in the Asian country.
 Although China is not yet the leader here, if you look at how much smaller the ratio is now regularly becoming, the country could soon be at the top here as well.

-the production in China is now the largest in the world, but China, as an even larger production country, is a realistic vision of the future, because the numbers there will continue to rise.
+The production in China is now the largest in the world, but even so, China as an even larger production country is a realistic vision for the future, as the numbers there will continue to rise.